jonboutelle/worldometer-api/documentation/project_requirements_document.md

 *   Implementing any functionality outside the "Live Counters" section of the worldometer API.
 *   Creating additional endpoints for metrics not related to live counters.
 *   Scheduled or periodic polling of data; the API will not update data unless a REST request is made.
-*   Detailed long-term historical storage or storing multiple records per key for extensive trend analysis.
-*   Advanced scalability, complex caching, or rate limiting features, as high scalability is not a required objective.
+*   Advanced scalability or complex caching, as high scalability is not a required objective.

 ## 3. User Flow
 A developer initiates a REST API request to fetch live data from the worldometer source.
 Upon receiving the request, the API immediately triggers the Python API which is already running a headless browser session showing the worldometer.info page.
 The API retrieves the latest live counter metrics and then looks up the corresponding most recent historical record for each metric stored in the Supabase database.
-Using the historical record, it calculates the change_per_minute by comparing the current value with the historical value, taking into account the time difference based on the UTC ISO8601 timestamps.
+Using the historical record, it calculates the change_per_minute by comparing the current value with the last historical value, taking into account the time difference based on the UTC ISO8601 timestamps.

-After processing the data, the API compiles a single response payload containing all the requested metrics along with their change_per_minute values.
+After processing the data, the API compiles a single response payload containing the requested metric along with the change_per_minute values.
 If the live data fetching fails at any point—whether due to a website issue or a headless browser crash—the API provides fallback data while marking the response with a flag to indicate that the data may not be real-time.
 All errors and events are logged using Python's logging module to facilitate future troubleshooting and to support any recovery actions within the Python API.

 ## 4. Core Features

 *   **Single REST API Endpoint:**

-    *   An endpoint that returns all live counter metrics at once.
+    *   An endpoint that returns the requested live counter metric.
     *   Payload includes current values for metrics such as current_population, births_today, births_this_year, deaths_today, deaths_this_year, net_population_growth_today, and net_population_growth_this_year.

 *   **On-Demand Data Fetching:**